 In 1862 the ‘Act to provide for the appointment of an Inspector of Fire Brigades, and for other purposes therein mentioned’, was enacted.
-On 5 November 1862, Arthur John Baker who was at the time Superintendent of the Fire Insurance Company Fire Brigade of South Australia was appointed the inaugural Superintendent of Fire Brigades.
-Arthur John Baker served as Superintendent from 1862 – 1882.
+On 5 November 1862, Arthur John Baker, then Superintendent of the Fire Insurance Company Fire Brigade of South Australia was appointed the inaugural Superintendent of Fire Brigades.
+He held his position from 1862 until 1882.

 In 1913 the title of Superintendent of Fire Brigades was changed to Chief Officer.

-The South Australian Fire Brigade changed its name to the South Australian Metropolitan Fire Service in 1981.
+Then in 1981 the South Australian Fire Brigade changed its name to the South Australian Metropolitan Fire Service.

-Consistent with the Act coming into law, and the appointment of the inaugural Superintendent, 1862 is recognised as the year in which the South Australian Metropolitan Fire Service (formally South Australian Fire Brigade) was established.
+In accordance with the provisions of the 1862 Act, and the appointment of the inaugural Superintendent, 1862 is recognised as the year in which the South Australian Metropolitan Fire Service (formally South Australian Fire Brigade) was established.

-The tragic loss of life resulting from the fire on cargo steamer “City of Singapore” remains the MFS’s darkest day, yet it represents a pivotal moment in the history of the South Australian Fire Brigade as it entered an era of modernisation and change.
-We will never forget the selfless bravery, dedication and courage that our firefighters exhibited on that day to protect the South Australian community, which will forever inspire us in our devotion to duty.
+The tragic loss of life resulting from the fire aboard the cargo steamer “City of Singapore” remains the darkest day in the history of the MFS.
+Yet, it also marked a pivotal moment in the history of the South Australian Fire Brigade as it entered an era of modernisation and change.
+The selfless bravery, dedication, and courage displayed by our firefighters on that fateful day continue to inspire us and reinforce our unwavering devotion to duty.

-On Saturday, 26 April 1924, the cargo steamer “City of Singapore” was docked at No. 2 Quay, Port Adelaide.
-The steel vessel was loaded with a shipment of cars, tractors, kerosene, lubricating oil and 38,000 cases of petrol.
+On Saturday, 26 April 1924, the “City of Singapore”, a steel-hulled cargo vessel, was docked at No. 2 Quay, Port Adelaide and loaded with a shipment of cars, tractors, kerosene, lubricating oil and 38,000 cases of petrol.

-At approximately 7.45pm a small explosion occurred on the vessel due to spontaneous combustion, resulting in the quick spread of fire.
-The Port Adelaide and Semaphore Fire Brigades, supported by the fire float Ada attended the blaze, however the local fire brigades were not equipped to deal with such a disaster.
+At approximately 7.45pm, a small explosion occurred on the vessel due to spontaneous combustion, resulting in a rapid spread of fire.
+The Port Adelaide and Semaphore Fire Brigades, supported by the fire float Ada, responded to the blaze, however the local fire brigades were not equipped to handle such a catastrophic disaster.

-The Chief Officer at the Head Fire Station in Adelaide called the men together for a formal group announcement (parade) and told them that he wanted volunteers to attend the fire.
-Every fireman volunteered to attend.
+The Chief Officer at the Head Fire Station in Adelaide gathered firefighters together for a formal group announcement (parade) calling for volunteers to attend the fire.
+Every firefighter volunteered to respond.

-At around 10.30pm the fire appeared to have been extinguished, however approximately 20 minutes later a rumbling was heard from the No. 4 hold and the call went out to abandon ship.
-Two explosions followed, sending debris flying through the air for hundreds of metres.
-The explosion was so severe that it rattled windows and doors as far away as the foothills, and many residents thought there had been a severe earthquake.
+By 10.30pm the fire appeared to have been brought under control.
+However, approximately 20 minutes later, a rumbling sound was heard from the No. 4 hold, and the call went out to abandon ship.
+Two explosions followed, sending debris flying hundreds of metres through the air.
+The force of the blasts was so powerful that it rattled windows and doors as far away as the foothills, leading many residents to believe there had been a major earthquake.

 On Thursday 26 April 2012, the South Australian Metropolitan Fire Service (MFS) launched a six month period of celebrations to mark its 150th year of serving South Australia, making it one of the oldest legislated (government) fire services in the world.